Principle of SEM/EDX

 - Primary electrons can be backscattered which produces images with a high degree of atomic number (Z) contrast.

 - Ionized atoms can relax by electron shell-to-shell transitions, which lead to either X-ray emission or Auger electron ejection.
 The X-rays emitted are characteristic of the elements in the top few μm of the sample and are measured by the EDX detector.

 Our SEM/EDX Instruments

 The scanning electron microscope is an instrument used for the imaging and analysis of a wide range of materials in a wide range of applications.
-The laboratory has 2 such instruments in house and 3 very experienced SEM analytical scientists.
+The laboratory has 2 such instruments in house, one with a LaB6 tip and one with a tungsten filament, and 5 very experienced SEM analytical scientists.
 Additionally the company has access to higher resolution FEG (Field Emission Gun) instruments and environmental SEMs at trusted partner laboratories when required.

 SEM Instruments - Philips XL30 Scanning Electron Microscopes and EDAX